Geminid Meteor Showers

 Meteor showers will be in our skies this December 2019 and Mt Barney Lodge will be the perfect place to visit and stay on the 14 & 15 December 2018 to see the Geminid Meteor Showers.

 The Geminids are considered one of the best meteor showers every year because the individual meteors are bright and they come fast and furious.During peak times up to 140 meteors per hour can be seen.Under light-polluted skies in the city, fewer meteors will be visible.

-You will be able to see some activity as early as 9 – 10 pm in the sky.
-But the best time to view the Geminids is around 2am local time.
+You will be able to see some activity from midnight onwards.
+But the best time to view the Geminids is around 5.40am Sunday local time.
 You will have plenty of time on Saturday night to arrive and set up a comfy campsite, and choose an open-sky spot to view the “falling stars”.
 Or arrive Friday, get a good nights sleep in preparation for staying up late on Saturday.
 We also have some building options and glamping that you can choose from.

 The Geminids, as their name implies appear to emanate from the bright constellation Gemini (the twins).To find Gemini in the southern hemisphere it appears to the lower right of Orion and both will hang in the north western sky.Orion is easy to spot by the three stars in the hunter’s “belt”.